Leverhulme Trust: Major Research Fellowships

 You can learn more about this opportunity by visiting the funder's website.

-- Applicants must be employed by a university or other institution of higher education in the UK.
+- Applicants must be employed by a UK university or other institution of higher education in the UK.

 - They should be able to demonstrate scholarship at the highest level, but they need not already be of professorial standing.